 We’re going all rockabilly wedding today here at UW HQ!
 We’re super excited to be sharing this bright & colourful urban wedding shoot from directory member Magpie Eye Photography.
 Shot in East London, it’s vibrant and full of energy.
 It’s also a fantastic reminder that the location can mean everything.
 Make

-There’s one thing we really LOVE here at Unconventional Wedding and that is coloured wedding dresses.
+There’s one thing we really LOVE here at Unconventional Wedding and that is coloured wedding wear and dresses.
 The traditional white wedding dress became popular in 1840 after the marriage of Queen Victoria.
 That’s 180 years ago!
-Now we’re lucky to be living in a time and place where individuality is celebrated,
+Now we’re lucky to be living in a time and place where individuality

 Black is back and this time it’s making a splash in the wedding scene!
 You may have never considered a black wedding dress, but we’re here to say ‘why the hell not?’
 Black is bold, powerful and assertive – just how you want to feel on your wedding day, right?